UmberThor/Ball-Balancing-Robot/README.md

 The physical dimensions of the mechanism, $R_b$, $R_p$, $L_1$ and $L_2$, are the ones already reported in §1.2: they are measured on the Fusion 360 model, and they are the values used throughout the project.

 In the first version of the robot the links were about half as long as the current ones.
 The plate was then so close to the camera that the ball covered almost the entire field of view, and its position was detected poorly.
-The links have therefore been made longer, until the stand-off between the camera and the plate was enough for a reliable detection, but not so long to increase excessively the moment arm, and with it the torque the servos need to tilt the plate.
+The links have therefore been made longer, until the distance between the camera and the plate was enough for a reliable detection, but not so long as to increase excessively the moment arm, and with it the torque the servos need to tilt the plate.

 # 3. Electronics